phegd/backend-challenge/README.md

-PeopleFlow (www.pplflw.com) is a global HR platform enabling companies to hire & onboard their employees internationally, at the push of a button.
+WorkMotion (www.workmotion.com) is a global HR platform enabling companies to hire & onboard their employees internationally, at the push of a button.
 It is our mission to create opportunities for anyone to work from anywhere.
 As work is becoming even more global and remote, there has never been a bigger chance to build a truly global HR-tech company.

 As a part of our backend engineering team, you will be responsible for building our core platform including an  employees managment system.